spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that entities were imported to the following database tables respectively:
+Make sure the entities have been imported to the following database tables:

 - `spy_service_point`
 - `spy_service_point_store`